FloresFelipe/VS-Code-Integration-Demonstrations/vscode-as-development-environment/powershell/readme.md

 > **Note:** Include any relevant notes, warnings, or tips that readers should be aware of during this section.

 ---
-### Consuming SystemLink web services using the Requests module

-Provide a brief introduction or description of the topic covered in this section.

-1. Step 1 description.
-    - Detailed instructions.
-    - Optional sub-steps if needed.
-    - Any additional notes or tips.

-2. Step 2 description.
-    - ...

-> **Note:** Include any relevant notes, warnings, or tips that readers should be aware of during this section.

----
 ### Troubleshooting

 If there are common issues or challenges that readers might encounter, list them here along with possible solutions or workarounds.